Nadia: The Secret of Blue Water: Anime

-The series was broadcast on NHK between April 13, 1990 and April 12, 1991 and consisted of 39 episodes.
-Two DVD box sets were released in Japan between June 1 and October 1, 2007.
-10 Individual discs were released between April 23 and May 21, 2008.
+The series was broadcast on NHK General TV between April 13, 1990, and April 12, 1991, and consisted of 39 episodes.
+It was released in Japan on ten VHS volumes between April 26 and November 29, 1991.
+Two Laserdisc box sets were released between December 21, 1992, and April 21, 1993.
+Ten individual discs were released between November 25, 1994, and March 24, 1995.
+Nadia was released on ten DVD discs between August 29 and December 29, 2001.
+A limited edition DVD box set was released on October 30, 2001, with the regular edition relea Two DVD box sets were released between June 1 and October 1, 2007.
+Ten individual discs were released between April 23 and May 21, 2008.
 A Blu-ray box set consisting of seven discs was released in Japan on November 23, 2011.
+Nadia: The Secret of Blue Water – Nautilus Story, a compilation director's cut by Hideaki Anno, was released in Japan on VHS and Laserdisc from June 21 to October 21, 1991.

-Streamline Pictures licensed the series for North America and dubbed 8 episodes into English.
-They were released as 8 VHS tapes as Nadia between March 1992 and August 1993.
-Plans for a television broadcast were dropped and no more English episodes were produced by Streamline.
-Orion Home Video then distributed the same episodes on two VHS tapes in January 1996 as The Secret of Blue Water.
+Streamline Pictures licensed the series for North America and produced an English dub of the first eight episodes, which were released on individual tapes as Nadia between March 1992 and August 1993.
+Streamline co-founder Carl Macek pitched the episodes for a television broadcast, intending to use the network money to dub the rest of the series, but was unsuccessful.
+Orion Home Video later distributed the episodes on two VHS tapes in January 1996 as The Secret of Blue Water, each of which contained four episodes.
+Compilations for the remaining episodes were planned by Streamline, but Orion declined to have them produced.

-During June 1999, ADV Films announced they had licensed the series for North America.
-In February 2000 it was announced the series would be released on the new ADV Fansubs range of subtitled releases intended for direct sales via mail order and at conventions.
-The series was later released on 10 DVDs and VHS between June 19, 2001 and July 16, 2002.
-The DVDs were later collected the series into 2 box sets, released on May 18, 2004 and July 6, 2004.
-Sentai Filmworks have announced that they will release the series through digital outlets as well as on DVD and Blu-ray in 2014.
+In June 1999, ADV Films announced they had licensed the series for North America.
+It was announced in February 2000 that the series would be released on the new ADV Fansubs range of subtitled releases intended for direct sales via mail order and at conventions.
+The series was later released on 10 DVDs and VHS between June 19, 2001, and July 16, 2002.
+The DVDs were later collected into two box sets, released on May 18 and July 6, 2004.
+Sentai Filmworks announced that they will release the series through digital outlets as well as on DVD and Blu-ray in 2014.
 The Blu-ray was released March 4, 2014.
 The series was released in the UK on DVD and Blu-ray by Animatsu Entertainment on June 22, 2015.

 A Nadia feature film sequel premiered in Japanese theaters in 1991.
 The events take place three years after the defeat of Gargoyle and Neo-Atlantis.
 It was released as Nadia: The Motion Picture on DVD in August 2002 by ADV Films.